Puppy insurance

 The best puppy insurance is the policy that suits your dog and your budget.
 You’ll find four main types of puppy insurance:

-Lifetime pet insurance – not the cheapest option, but the most comprehensive.
-If you buy a lifetime policy when your pet is young, your pet will be covered for life – provided you renew your premium every year.
+Lifetime pet insurance isn’t the cheapest option, but it is the most comprehensive.
+If you buy a lifetime policy when your puppy is young, your pet will be covered for life – provided you renew your premium every year.
 It can include all new and recurring conditions up to a certain cost limit.

-Accident-only pet insurance – this is the cheapest option, but only covers your pet for accidents, not illness.
+Accident-only insurance is the cheapest option, but only covers your pet for accidents, not illness.

 What does puppy insurance usually cover?

-- Dental cover – this might only cover dental work resulting from an accident or illness, so check what’s included.
+• Dental cover – for dental work resulting from an accident or illness.

-- Travelling abroad – you’ll want to make sure you’re covered to take your puppy on holiday.
-Getting your pet insured for travel abroad means that you’ll be covered for medical costs – and maybe even the cost of your holiday – if anything happens while you’re away.
-Your policy might well have restrictions though.
+• Travelling abroad – getting your pet insured for travel abroad means that you’ll be covered for medical costs – and maybe even the cost of your holiday – if anything happens while you’re away.
+Your policy might have restrictions though.
 For instance, you may be limited to travelling in Europe, so check what your insurance covers before booking.

 What doesn't puppy insurance cover?